M87-virgo/soccer_result_smltr/README.md

 based on a concept which is discriped in the book **"Der perfekte Tipp.
 Statistik des Fußballspiels"(The perfect tip.
 Statistics of the football match) by Andreas Heuer.**
 **I invite everyone to participate in this project.
 Help with machine-learning is very welcome.**

-At the moment, there are three values for each team in the database.
-Offensive, defensive and teamability.
+At the moment, the play level of each team is modeled by three values in the database: offensive, defensive and teamability.
 The values are between 20 and 99.
 99 is the best and 20 is the weakest value.
-The values are not used for calculation.
+These values are not used for calculation.
 It´s just more user friendly.
 These values are converted into the so-called "mean-value"(for example 99 is equivalent to about 4,9...; according to a conversion equation)
 which is used by the "Poisson-distribution".
 That´s why it have to be a real-number(single digit comma number).
 This distribution generates a random number.